1. CHEMICAL PRODUCTS AND COMPANY IDENTIFICATION

 12. TRANSPORTATION INFORMATION

 The U.S. Department of Transportation (D.O.T.)
-Code of Federal Regulations (49 CFR Parts 100- 185), the International Air Transportation Association (IATA), International Civil Aviation Organization (ICAO) and International Maritime Organization (IMDG) are all factored into the classification and transport of material.
+Code of Federal Regulations (49 CFR Parts 100- 185), the International Air Transportation Association (IATA), the International Civil Aviation Organization (ICAO), and the International Maritime Organization (IMDG) are all factored into the classification and transport of material.

 Proper Shipping Name: